charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 - all variables that are inside the component body, that are rendered by props or state are *reactive*. and if they're reactive and used by the useEffect, they will need to be in the dependencies array
 - a linter will complain if you have variables in your useEffect that are declared inside your component and are not in your dependencies. this is because all variables declared inside the component are reactive.
 	- if you would not want to include them as dependencies, i.e you dont want it to synchronize on those variables, then you can put the variable declarations either outside the component or inside the useEffect function call since it wont be reactive to re-renders.
+###### life cycle of a component and useEffect:
+useEffect is a combination of the following methods from class components:
+- `componentDidMount` `componentDidUpdate` and `componentWillUnmount`
+- its 1. mounting,  2. re-render, 3. right before it unmounts
+- leaving a useEffect with an empty dependency array would be the same thing as 1. only triggering when it mounts the component
+- useEffect with dependency array ommitted is the same thing as 1 & 2 because it will re-run every time that
+- And 3 is the clean up function that runs right before the component is being unmounted and removed from the screen
+- see here more a visual on the lifecycle of react components: https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/
 #### avoiding using useEffect when not needed
 - if you have data you need to transform before it is rendered, you do not need to use an effect to track the change of the data and then apply the transformaiton. what will happen is react renders the screen and then applies the effect actions that will cause a state to change and thus rerender the component which is inefficient
 	- instead you should keep all your data transformation at the top of the component. that will be run quicker and before the rendering begins and it will regnerate the data transformations every time that your component renders again